QuarkNerd/blog/jhill/_posts/2014-08-20-starting-from-scratch-2014-intern-project.md

 We've performed optimisations to the player itself.
 For example, when two sprites were colliding, an off-screen HTML5 canvas was created that was the size of the stage, and that whole canvas was sampled for collision detection.
 Now, the canvas is just the size of the intersection between the sprites' rectangles, and samples only that intersection for collisions, which reduced the time required for collision detection by 66%.
 Have a look at the before and after on the Galaxy Note 10.1 to see the rather hefty performance improvements we've been able to bring.

 A similar approach was performed to colour collision, with a few differences.
-Previously, all sprites were rendered to the whole stage canvas and the sprite checking for the collision (the target) was actually on a separate canvas, and the colour values were only checked when the corresponsing pixel in the separate canvas had an alpha value greater than 0.
+Previously, all sprites were rendered to the whole stage canvas and the sprite checking for the collision (the target) was actually on a separate canvas, and the colour values were only checked when the corresponding pixel in the separate canvas had an alpha value greater than 0.
 Have a look at the code below:

 {% highlight javascript %}var stageColorHitTest = function(target, color) {
 	    var r, g, b;